 - Add chopped walnuts for more texture

-- Serve this relish on a turkey sandwich with stuffing on brioche.
+- Make a Thanksgiving leftover sandwich the day after turkey day.
+Serve this relish on a turkey sandwich with stuffing, and sauerkraut on brioche.

 If you make a batch of this Honey Cranberry Relish, take a picture and tag it with #waxingkararecipes on Instagram.
 We love seeing your photos!